KojiGitCode/OAJPE/README.md

 Currently, only GAT models are available on \AllDatset\OffTheShelfModel.

-So, *"--mdl GAT"* is needed (GAT stands for the use of Graph attention network model)
+So, *"--mdl GAT"* is  (GAT stands for the use of Graph attention network model)

 Please ensure the order of these arguments.
 The code does not work when the order is different.